PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # nvprof

-This is NVIDIA profiler.
+This is the NVIDIA profiler.
 It can be used to identify the "hot spots" in the code or the parts which are running slow and need attention. `nvprof` has a summary mode and trace mode.
-To use the profiler, run your code

 ### Summary mode